-Last Wednesday, April 24, within the framework of the 10th Hispanic-Mexican Seminar on Library and Information Science, the first evaluation tests of the automated content classification system Resync—previously addressed in earlier research but whose classification algorithms had not yet been evaluated—were presented.
-In this case, the algorithm under study aims to classify 16,000 news articles drawn from a corpus of 400,000 retrieved contents.
+Last Wednesday, April 24, within the framework of the 10th Spanish-Mexican Seminar on Library and Information Science, the first evaluation tests of the automated content classification system ReSync—previously addressed in prior research but whose classification algorithms had not yet been evaluated—were presented.
+In this case, the algorithm aims to classify 16,000 news articles drawn from a corpus of 400,000 retrieved contents.
 Some of the conclusions reached indicate that the achieved precision exceeds 71%, using the Eurovoc thesaurus, which has proven highly useful as a classification vocabulary for collections with high heterogeneity.
-Furthermore, evaluators who assessed classifications in the years 2012 and 2013 showed strong consensus regarding which categories were better or worse classified, as the trend lines corresponding to relevance percentages are closely aligned.
-This implies that the evaluation conducted enjoys considerable reliability.
-Finally, it is noted that similar international studies have consistently achieved precision rates of 73%, placing this work very close to such results and suggesting that the technology employed is on par with those used by laboratories at other universities and research centers.
+Furthermore, evaluators who assessed classifications in 2012 and 2013 showed considerable consensus regarding which categories were better or worse classified, as the trend lines corresponding to relevance percentages are closely aligned.
+This implies that the conducted evaluation possesses significant reliability.
+Finally, it is noted that analogous international studies have consistently achieved precision rates of 73%, placing this work very close to such results and suggesting that the employed technology is on par with those developed by laboratories at other universities and research centers.

 Reference